by Jon (Updated on 2015-10-11)

 Using External Editors

-Stencyl plays nice with external editors such as Notepad and FlashDevelop.
+Stencyl plays nicely with external editors such as Notepad and FlashDevelop.

 Configure this setting inside Preferences > Workspace.
 It will open up the editor on demand and auto-sync the changes when you save in that external editor.